Kiuliumov/GDBOT/README.md

    APP_ID=your app id
 5. Run the bot using `python bot.py`.

-## Commands
+## Slash Commands

+### /daily
-/daily -> Returns an embed with statistics of the current daily level
+Returns an embed with statistics of the current daily level.

+### /weekly
-/weekly -> Returns an embed with statistics of the current weekly level
+Returns an embed with statistics of the current weekly level.

-/find_user (query: username) -> Returns an embed with account statistics of a given user
+### /find_user (query: username)
+Returns an embed with account statistics of a given user.

+### /song (query: song_id)
+Returns an embed with the Newgrounds page of a song.
+You also have the option to download the song.

+### /search (query: level_name)
+Returns an embed that you can update with two buttons (Previous | Next) that allow you to navigate through all found levels.
 /song (query: song_id) -> Returns an embed with the newgrounds page of a song.
 You also have the option to download the song.

 /search (query: level_name) -> Returns an embed that you can update with two buttons (Previous | Next) that allow you to navigate trough all found levels.